 This article lists the primary changes triggered by the Tax Cuts and Jobs Act that have an impact on employee benefit plans.
 They are listed here roughly in the order of impact on small business employers.
-For example, health benefits changes and work-related travel change impacts most businesses ,whereas compensation above $1 million affects fewer businesses.
+For example, health benefits changes and work-related travel changes at the top of the list impacts most businesses, whereas compensation above $1 million, farther down the list, affects fewer businesses.

-- The tax penalty for individuals not covered by a specific type of required health insurance (called “minimal essential coverage” under the Affordable Care Act) is eliminated beginning in 2019.
+- The tax penalty for individuals not covered by a specific type of required health insurance (called “minimal essential coverage” under the Affordable Care Act) is eliminated beginning January 1, 2019 (consider that Massachusetts and New Jersey residents still have similar state requirements with tax penalties).
 This means that small business employers can offer other types of group or individual health insurance without tax detriment to employees.

 - Employee business expense deductions (work-related travel, licenses, uniforms, home office use, etc.) are no longer allowed as tax deductions for the individual.
 However, many of these retain their tax advantages when handled as employer expenses through an accountable reimbursement plan and through a voluntary salary reduction employer- sponsored cafeteria benefit plan.